bugladen/NadekoBot/docs/guides/Docker Guide.md

 ## Start the bot

 - Creates an empty folder.
-It will contain all Nadeko's data, including the credentials.json.
+It will contain all Nadeko's datas, including the credentials.json.

 ### Windows